OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 - Select the name for the ODBC connection.
 If no existing ODBC connection is available, you can create one in the ODBC connections system manager by clicking on the "Options" button and then clicking "Refresh";

-- Enter path and name to the existing Microsoft Access database.
+- Enter the path and name to the existing Microsoft Access database.

-Next, you need to "bind" the name of the OPC variable with the name of the column in the table.
-You can do that on the " Binding" page (Fig. 10).
+Next, you need to "bind" the name of the OPC variable with the column's name in the table.
+You can do that on the " Binding" tab (Fig. 10).

 Fig.10.
 OPC ODBC.
 Binding variables with table columns.

-Before you "bind" the variables and the columns, you will need to import the description of the table from the database or compose the description manually by clicking on the "Add" button for each necessary column.
+Before you "bind" the variables and the columns, you will need to import the description of the table from the database or compose it manually by clicking on the "Add" button for each necessary column.
 But it is much simpler to import a description by clicking "Import" (Fig.11).

 Fig.11.
 OPC ODBC.
 Importing table description.